gregfenton/example-firestore-distributed-counter/README.md

 creating large numbers of documents in a short period of time.
 There is also a [Firestore Extension for distributed counters](https://firebase.google.com/products/extensions/firestore-counter/).

+HOWEVER, I failed to get the distributed counters working without failures.
+I was able to get the number of failures to a small number when generating 300 documents in parallel
 # This Project

 This project's code works with two Firestore collections:  `traditional` and `distributed`.
 In both collections